UNITED STATES DISASTER RESPONSE

 - Southeastern U.S. storms and tornadoes

-Through the Caribbean and all along the eastern coast of the United States, heavy wind, rain, flooding, and tornadoes brought damage.
+Through the Caribbean and all along the eastern coast of the United States, heavy wind, rain, flooding and tornadoes brought damage in late July-early August.

-Puerto Rico was hit hard while still engaged in recovery from Hurricane Irma, Hurricane Maria, the December 2019/January 2020 Hurricane swarm, and a major economic disruption related to COVID-19.
-UMCOR awarded a solidarity grant to support the response efforts of the Methodist Church of Puerto Rico (MCPR).
+Puerto Rico was hit hard while still engaged in recovery from Hurricanes Irma and Maria as well as the December 2019/January 2020 hurricane swarm.
+UMCOR awarded a grant to support the response efforts of the Methodist Church of Puerto Rico (MCPR).

-Emergency response teams have been deployed in many states.
-UMCOR is working with the North Carolina, Virginia, Pennsylvania/Delaware, and Eastern Pennsylvania Conferences.
-UMCOR awarded a solidarity grant to the North Carolina Conference to support their response to coastal damage and tornado recovery.
+Early response teams were deployed in many states and UMCOR awarded a grant to the North Carolina Conference to support their response to coastal damage and tornado recovery.

-UMCOR awarded a solidarity grant to undergird the relief and response of the Rio Texas Conference.
-The conference deployed emergency response teams and received cleaning kits for flood-affected households.
+Hitting the Texas coast on July 25, Hanna was the first storm of the 2020 hurricane season.
+UMCOR awarded a grant to undergird the relief efforts of the Rio Texas Conference.
+The conference deployed early response teams and received cleaning kits.
+An additional grant was awarded for assisting the recovery of flood-affected households.

-In response to the deadly storms that swept across many southern states in the spring, UMCOR awarded solidarity grants to the Tennessee Conference, Mississippi Conference, North Alabama Conference, South Carolina Conference, and North Georgia Conference to support initial relief efforts.
+In response to the deadly storms that swept across many southern states in the spring, UMCOR awarded grants the Tennessee Conference, Mississippi Conference, North Alabama Conference, South Carolina Conference and North Georgia Conference to support initial relief efforts.
+A recovery grant was awarded to the Tennessee Conference for the March 2 tornadoes and hailstorm, supporting the training of a team of more than 20 case managers.

 UMCOR will provide further updates as they become available.